 Special Events

-Special Events for Featured Artist
+Past Events for Featured Artist

 Agusta Agustusson

-The project, as envisioned by Textile Artist Agusta Agustsson, is to make a large, crowd-sourced community quilt to support women’s health and reproductive rights.
+The project, as envisioned by Textile Artist Agusta Agustsson, is to make many crowd-sourced community quilts to support women’s health and reproductive rights.
 The “Courthouse Steps” pattern is a reference to the Supreme Court’s decision on Roe v.
 Wade in June 2022.
-Blocks will be created by everyone who wants to contribute!
+Quilt Blocks continue to be made and are being assembled into many large community quilts for display.

-Featured Artist Upcoming Events
+Featured Artist Event

 July 30, 2022